jdasfd/withncbi_note/note/Pseudomonas.md

     mv DOMAINS/tmp.tsv DOMAINS/domains.tsv
 done
 # This step actually write all domains to a matrix
-# Matrix raws represented domains, and cols meant states, which represented by "O" as existence
+# Matrix raws represented domains, and cols meant proteins have domains
-# So all big tsv will give you the
+# "O" represented this protein existing that domain

 datamash check < DOMAINS/domains.tsv
-#200612 lines, 203 fields
+#200612 lines, 203 fields, one more for proteins name fields

 # Add header line
 for domain in $(cat domain.lst); do